 The course will provide a broad overview of program and issues involving various aspects of schooling as they relate to the needs of society.
 The students will explore social, multicultural, economic, and political problems that American education is expected to ameliorate.
 The student will also study the history, philosophy, organization, and operation of schools, along with a consideration of the teacher's role.
-A clinical experience will allow students to examine current practices in public school classrooms.
 Prerequisite: Acceptance into the MAT graduate degree program.
 Three semester hours.